MoguraMode/Psychoacoustic-Sound-Level-Meter/README.md

 - **Loudness, Sharpness**<br/>
   Based on Zwicker Loudness and Aures Sharpness.
 Please note that the calculation is simplified and does not fully comply with ISO 532-1.
 - **Calibration**<br/>
-  Calibration offset is set to 110dB.
-A common level for typical smartphone or PC microphones are 90 ~ 120dBA.
+  Calibration offset is set to 115dB(Android) and 130dB(iPhone).
+A common level for typical smartphone or PC microphones are 90 ~ 130dBA.
 Actual sensitivity varies significantly by device.

 **Notes**
 This code sets {echoCancellation, noiseSuppression, autoGainControl} to "false," but noise cancellation may be forced on some systems.
 In this case, please disable the noise cancellation feature in your device settings.